Adobe-Consulting-Services/acs-aem-commons/bundle/src/main/java/com/adobe/acs/commons/errorpagehandler/README.md

         name="./errorPages"
         xtype="pathfield"/>

-2. Create a CQ Page that will act as the default Error page, and also contain all custom variations of error pages.
+3. Create a CQ Page that will act as the default Error page, and also contain all custom variations of error pages.
+Each error page's "name" (Node name) should correspond to the HTTP Response Status code it should respond to.
+    * 500: Internal Server Error
+    * 404: Not Found
+    * 403: Forbidden
+Typically only 404 and 500 are needed with everything else using the fallback (default error page) as the messaging around these tends to be less useful to Web site visitors.
 A common pattern is to create this at the site's root under a node named "errors"
     * Ex. /content/geometrixx/en/us/errors
-3. Create any error-specific pages under this default error page created in Step 2.
+4. Create any error-specific pages under this default error page created in Step 2.
-Note, it is critical that the page NAMES (node names) follow the Sling script handling scheme.
-The page Titles can be anything.
+Note, it is critical that the page NAMES (node names) follow status codes.
+The Page Titles can be anything.
     * Ex. /content/geometrixx/en/us/errors/404
     * Ex. /content/geometrixx/en/us/errors/500
-    * Ex. /content/geometrixx/en/us/errors/Throwable
-    * Ex. /content/geometrixx/en/us/errors/CustomAppException
-4. Edit the Page Properties of the site's root node, and in the new "Error Pages" dialog input (Step 1) select the default error page (Step 2).
+5. Edit the Page Properties of the site's root node, and in the new "Error Pages" dialog input (Step 1) select the default error page (Step 2).
     * Ex. ./errorPages => /content/geometrixx/en/us/errors
-5. Further customizations can be made via the OSGi Configuration for the `ACS AEM Commons - Error Page Handler` Configuration
+6. Further customizations can be made via the OSGi Configuration for the `ACS AEM Commons - Error Page Handler` Configuration, including a "System wide" fallback error page.

+*** Note: *** At this time the full Sling exception-name look-up scheme is not supported.
+Implementing a `500` error page is sufficient.